Masters Program Admission

 Applicants who have received a baccalaureate degree in Social Work within the past 6 years from an undergraduate Social Work Program accredited by the Council of Social Work Education and a 3.0 or better overall grade point average.
 Students admitted to this program will be required to attend full time beginning in the summer of admission and continue for two full semesters (fall and spring).

-Academic credit is not awarded for life experiences.
+Academic credit is not awarded for life experience or previous work experience.

 Graduate credits from an accredited CSWE program earned less than six years before application, may be accepted by Grambling for credit toward the degree if they are courses containing the same content as courses required by GSU Master’s program.
 Grambling cannot accept more than 30 hours credit toward a degree by transfer and a grade of “B” or better must be made for the course to be acceptable.